Stuttgart promoted with Bielefeld, Hamburg left disappointed - WHIZ News

 BERLIN (AP) — Stuttgart secured its promotion to the Bundesliga after only one season away while Hamburger SV wasted any chance of a return from Germany’s second division in the final round on Sunday.

 Stuttgart finished runner-up, 10 points behind already promoted Arminia Bielefeld, despite a 3-1 loss at home to Darmstadt.
-Former Germany striker Mario Gomez scored Stuttgart’s goal in what may have been his last game for the club.
+Former Germany striker Mario Gomez scored Stuttgart’s goal in his last game for the club.

+“I am in negotiations with Real and Barça, and if nothing comes of that…” Gomez joked.

+“It was my last mission for Stuttgart after we messed up last year (with relegation) to go back up again this year.
+My intention was to go then,” said Gomez, who will be 35 on July 10.

 Hamburg started one point behind third-place Heidenheim.
 With a superior goal difference, a draw would have been enough for Hamburg to capitalize on Heidenheim’s 3-0 defeat at Bielefeld and finish in the promotion playoff spot.
 But former Bundesliga heavyweight Hamburg slumped to a 5-1 loss at home to SV Sandhausen, which only had pride to play for on the final day.